Geethika-loveable/gymatron-ai/README.md

-# GYMA AI
+# GYMA App
 ## Save Up to 40% of Your Gym Time

-GYMA AI is a smart workout companion designed for busy people who want to maximize their exercise efficiency.
-By providing structured intervals, timely reminders, and focused workout management, GYMA AI helps you complete your routine faster without sacrificing results.
+GYMA App is a smart workout companion designed for busy people who want to maximize their exercise efficiency.
+By providing structured intervals, timely reminders, and focused workout management, GYMA App helps you complete your routine faster without sacrificing results.

 ## Time-Saving Benefits